fsc4j/fsc4j/README.md

 Make sure assertions are enabled.
 Specify `-ea` on the JVM command line.
 In Eclipse, open your run configuration and add `-ea` under *VM arguments*.

+Also check that FSC4J was installed successfully.
+In About Eclipse (in Eclipse's Help menu on Windows; in the Eclipse menu on macOS) -> Installation Details -> Installed Software, check that the version number of Eclipse Java Development Tools mentions `fsc4j`.

 ### When stepping through the run-time checks in the Eclipse debugger, all kinds of platform classes are shown

 Filter those out by enabling Step Filtering.
 Right-click on the offending stack frame in the Threads view and choose `Edit Step Filters...`.
 Enable `java.*`, `jdk.*`, `sun.*`.

+### When installing, I get "Updates are not permitted"

+Make sure your user account has write access to the folder where you installed Eclipse.

 ## TODO
 - Perform typechecking of `@creates` clauses